DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 The result of all this regulatory chaos?
 Confusion, inconsistent practice, and zero accountability—whether it's about prescribing antibiotics or performing surgeries.

-## The Educational Failure: Learning by OsmosisBAMS degree holders generally lack required exposure to essential clinical skills.
+## The Educational Failure: Learning by Osmosis: BAMS degree holders generally lack required exposure to essential clinical skills.
 Think about that.
 These graduates are entering practice without adequate clinical training even in their own system, let alone in modern medicine.

 Yet they're prescribing antibiotics.
 They're managing ICU patients.
 They're conducting surgeries.